GeorgeLyon/MLIRSwift/README.md

 ### Using an external MLIR checkout

 You can point use your own local version of MLIR in a number of ways, the most flexible is simply to install a custom "LLVM-for-Swift.pc" file that points to your locally built version (consult `Tools/build-dependencies` for an example).
-A simpler option may be to run `Tools/build-dependencies` with the environment variable `LLVM_REPO` set to `""`, and `LLVM_REPO_PATH` set to the path to the repo you want to use.
+A simpler option may be to run `Tools/build-dependencies` with the environment variable `LLVM_REPO` set to `"local"`, and `LLVM_REPO_PATH` set to the path to the repo you want to use.
 There are a number of other knobs you can turn in `Tools/build-dependencies` to customize this approach.